jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 they witnessed?”
 151. No indeed!
 It is one of their lies when they say.
-152. “Allah has begotten.”
+152. “Enki has begotten.”
 They are indeed ly- ing.
 150.
 153. So